 Using a potato masher or the bottom of a glass or measuring cup, firmly press down on each potato to smash it.
 Ideally, the potatoes are about ⅓-inch thick to ½-inch thick.
 If they are too thin, they will fall apart or be too crispy (yes, this is possible!) and yield a tough potato.
 Season the tops with salt and pepper.

-Step 4 - Roast the potatoes: Bake the potatoes in the oven at 450°F/232°C for 15 minutes, then flip them, season them, and bake for another 10 to 15 minutes -- or until they're crispy on both sides.
+Step 4 - Roast the potatoes: Bake the potatoes in the oven at 450°F/232°C for 15 minutes, then flip them, season them, and bake for another 10 - 15 minutes -- or until they're crispy on both sides.
 Again, be careful not to "overcrisp" them, as they can turn tough.

 Step 5a - Meanwhile, prepare the salsa verde: Finely chop the parsley...